Get sidetracked in western North Dakota

 Guests come from Canada (before Canadian COVID-19 travel restrictions), Montana, South Dakota and Minnesota, and an increasing number are North Dakotans from throughout the state.
 Tobacco Gardens is a little slice of North Dakota hospitality, bringing first-time travelers, area residents and even longtime guests together in a family-like way.

-Visit www.tobaccogardens.com, or check the resort's Facebook page for 2021 summer hours.
+Visit www.tobaccogardens.com(link is external), or check the resort's Facebook page for 2021 summer hours.
 Resort hours are limited during the off-season, once summer gives way to fall and winter.
 However, Tobacco Gardens remains open year-round because of the area’s hunting and winter fishing opportunities.

 Summer remains the premier time to explore the resort, Lake Sakakawea and the area.
 Besides the usual questions – “How is the fishing?” or “Where are the fish biting?” – another question Hellandsaas gets is how the resort and surrounding area earned its name.